 Government-wide Financial Statements - The government-wide financial statements, including the statement of net position and the statement of activities, present information about the School as a whole using accounting methods similar to those used by private-sector companies.
-These statements include the nonfiduciary financial activity of the School.
-Both statements report only governmental activities as the School does not engage in any business type activities.
+These statements include nonfudiciary financial activity of the school.
+Both statements report only governmental activities as the School does no engage in any business type activities.